How to write a great LinkedIn profile

 Many people slog their guts out and shed blood, sweat and tears at a company only to just write out their job description or say nothing about what they did during their time there… nothing!

-Write what you actually did, so instead of just saying ‘marketing and promotions’ list specifics such as “designing and writing branded materials including websites, flyers, posters, trade stand banners” etc.
+Write what you actually did.
+Instead of just saying ‘marketing and promotions, ‘ list specifics such as “designing and writing branded materials including websites, flyers, posters, trade stand banners,” etc.

 Add projects

-People want to see how good you are at what you do so outline the brief/client/task, what your actions were (to demonstrate you know what you’re doing, your working processes and how you approach problems) then state what the outcome was and give figures and percentages if relevant or applicable.
+People want to see how good you are at what you do, so outline the brief/client/task, what your actions were (to demonstrate you know what you’re doing, your working processes, and how you approach problems), then state the outcome and give figures and percentages if relevant or applicable.

 Use the Featured section

-This is where you can feature blog posts that you’ve written on your website, articles you’ve published on LinkedIn, links to your website, and other media including images, documents, presentations, and videos.
+This is where you can feature blog posts, articles published on LinkedIn, links to your website, and other media, including images, documents, presentations, and videos.

 Discover how to use the Featured section here.